|Photo by Lisa Nolan|

 a) For animals living in pools, cans perforated at the bottom.

-c) For insects, plastic jar with perforated lid for ventilation.
+c) For insects, plastic jar with a perforated lid for ventilation.

-d) For snails, fill a container half full of sand, cover with gravel, insert some sturdy tubing in the center and cover with a fine mesh net.
-Snails mate during the rainy season, can be caught with their eggs and kept in the humid container until the babies hatch.
+d) For snails, fill a container half full of sand, cover it with gravel, insert some sturdy tubing in the center and cover it with a fine mesh net.
+Snails mate during the rainy season, and can be caught with their eggs, and kept in a humid container until the babies hatch.
 Keep the habitat moist by pouring water into the tubing, not directly onto the gravel.

 THINGS YOU MAY FIND:

 On warm rocks: lichen in patches of yellow, red or gray dots.
-They are the only plant who "eats" rocks.
-Later they die and mosses take hold in the rough spots the lichens have created of the rock.
-Once mosses are established, mini ferns and grasses will find tiny spots to grow in, turning the once lifeless rock into little garden.
+They are the only plant that "eats" rocks.
+Later they die and mosses take hold in the rough spots the lichens have created in the rock.
+Once mosses are established, mini ferns and grasses will find tiny spots to grow in, turning the once lifeless rock into a little garden.
 Soon bugs and lizards will appear.